_DSC3663.jpg

 Services & Policies

-• Sessions are 45 minutes in length and the expectation is that we will meet at an agreed upon day and time every week.
+• The expectation is that we will meet at an agreed upon day and time on a weekly basis.

 • Please note I do not offer frequency that is less than weekly at this time.